spirit-warrior/ammas-tour-2024/README.md

 ### Adjustable arm rests for Amma's chair

-Modify chair so that height of arm rest is adjustable
+- Modify chair so that height of arm rest is adjustable
+- Modify padding on the back of the arm rest so that an elastic band can go over the arm rest to hold chair cloth in place

 ---